 How do I convert yards, feet, and inches into feet?

 First, convert yards to feet by multiplying the number of yards by 3.
-Then, convert inches to feet by dividing the number of inches by 12.
+In practice, then, convert inches to feet by dividing the number of inches by 12.
 Finally, add all the values in feet together.

 Conclusion